i1li/i1li.github.io/README.md

 -   Responsive full screen overlay when user clicks to expand image, exits by clicking anywhere, pressing any key, or clicking "x"

 ### Background Gradient Shift, & other CSS Effects
--   `bg.js` & `bg.css` create a constant shifting gradient by creating & replacing blended layers.
+-   [bg.js](/js/bg.js) & [bg.css](/css/bg.css) create a constant shifting gradient by creating & replacing blended layers.
 -   Several layers of semi-transparent gradients for background & page elements.
 -   Dynamic cursor hover & filter effects.

 ### [Netlify Content Gate](https://github.com/i1li/netlify-content-gate)
-Custom solution for a simple free content gating.
+Easy solution for an email-verified contact form, and simple free content gating.
 Kept on a separate site for simplicity in this case, but easily integrated.

 ### Sticky Header & Scroll-to-Top Button
 -   Improves navigation & accessibility by providing a sticky header & a convenient way to return to the top of the page.